travigd/documentation/getting-started.md

 This will return our event that we had originally posted.
 You can also get your event as XML (set Accept: text/xml).
 In order to read a single page feed we would just get the feed and then iterate through the event links executing gets.
 This may feel inefficient at first but remember the event  uris and most of the page uris are infinitely cachable.
 We can also get the events in the feed itself if prefered by using ?embed=body.
 There is further discussion on this [here](Reading-Streams-%28HTTP%29)

 Sometimes however your feed may span more than one atom page.
 In this case you will have to page through the feed.
 This is done by following the relation links in the feed.
-To read a feed from the beginning to the end you would go to the "last" link and then continue to read the "previous" page.
-You can also do more of a twitter style follow and start from now and take the last say 50 to display by using "first" then "next".
+To read a feed from the beginning to the end you would go to the *last* link and then continue to read the *previous* page.
+You can also do more of a twitter style follow and start from now and take the last say 50 to display by using *first* then *next*.

-###Subcribing to Stream to get Updates
+### Subcribing to Stream to get Updates

 Another common operation people want to be able to do is to listen to a stream for when changes are occuring.
 Luckily this works the same way as paging through a feed in atom.
-As new events arrive new "previous" links will be created.
+As new events arrive new *previous* links will be created.
 You can continue following them.
 The example below includes both paging and subscribing over time.
-If you wanted to provide an atleast once assurance with the following code you would simply save the last Uri you had received.
+If you wanted to provide an atleast once assurance with the following code you would simply save the last URI you had received.

 If you prefer JavaScript an example can be found in our own source base as we have the ability to run projections in the browser from atomfeeds.
 You can find the code for this [JavaScript Example](https://github.com/EventStore/EventStore/blob/22fd3562f97037afc256745fe011eabaef62db60/src/EventStore/EventStore.SingleNode.Web/singlenode-web/js/projections/es.projection.js). *To see this in action take a look at the browser chat example*